 You can fly to Juneau, using the ferry to access Skagway, Hoonah, and Sitka.
 Then from Juneau, you can make your way down to Ketchikan, where you could fly back to Washington or settle in for a long ferry ride to Bellingham.
 The ferry can eat days of your itinerary.
 For example, getting from Juneau to Ketchikan is 20 hours, so if you’re not up for a night on the ferry, then stick to Juneau and utilize the day and shuttle ferries to see plenty of unique spots in southeast Alaska.

 One of my favorite ways to get around is riding the Alaska Railroad.
 The railroad connects the interior of Alaska, and you can combine rail legs with renting a car.
 You can save money by only renting a car for a few days and riding the train for the rest of the way.

 During the summer, the Alaska Railroad runs from Seward to Fairbanks.
-My favorite route is Anchorage to Seward, which passes by glaciers, through mountain passes, and you’ll see plenty of wildlife.
+My favorite route is Anchorage to Seward, which passes by glaciers, and through mountain passes, and you’ll see plenty of wildlife.
 However, I would argue that every leg of the train is awe-inspiring.
-The trek from Anchorage to Talkeetna passes over braided glacial river beds and through moose-filled marshlands with the Talkeetna Mountains, the Chugach Mountains surrounding the valley.
+The trek from Anchorage to Talkeetna passes over braided glacial river beds and through moose-filled marshlands, with the Talkeetna Mountains and the Chugach Mountains surrounding the valley.
 The leg from Talkeetna to Denali passes through wild forests dotted with lakes, bears, moose, and mountain views.
 The journey from Denali to Fairbanks is probably my second favorite.
 It traverses the Alaskan tundra with endless views of the vast wilderness.
-You enter a high elevation pass nestled among the mountains where the caribou migration happens and a sense of calm washes over you with the silent beauty of Alaska.
+You enter a high-elevation pass nestled among the mountains where the caribou migration happens, and a sense of calm washes over you with the silent beauty of Alaska.